 - The orange and white guides are there solely for that purpose and need to be removed after threading cable and housing through the frame.

 - The included foam housing cover should be used to cover the brake hose inside the downtube.
-First thread the hose through the middle hole in the head tube guide, then through the foam housing, then into the white hose guide 12-16" inches.
+First remove the cable guide on the side of the headtube, thread the hose through the middle hole of the head tube guide, then through the foam housing, then into the white hose guide 12-16" inches.
 Gently pull the white hose guide out of the chainstay as you push it from the head tube.
 You can see the dark brake hose through the white hose guide to ensure it has passed through the opening the chainstay.
 Once it has, pull the remainder of the white hose guide out of the frame and discard.

 - Before securing the brake line to your caliper, be certain to thread the hose through the plastic guide clip that attaches to and covers the hole in the chainstay.